svk1427/terraformbasics-hashicrop-certification/05-Terraform-Variables/05-01-Terraform-Input-Variables/README.md

 # Access Application
 http://<Elastic-IP-Address>
 ```
+#If the file name is `terraform.tfvars`, terraform will auto-load the variables present in this file by overriding the `default` values in `variables.tf`
 ## Step-06: Assign Input Variables with -var-file argument
 - **Reference Sub folder:** v6-Input-Variables-Assign-with-tfvars-var-file
 - If we plan to use different names for  `.tfvars` files, then we need to explicitly provide the argument `-var-file` during the `terraform plan or apply`